Program I: V.O.W. Girls League

 We know that kids are online learning about relationships and sometimes the things that are being transpired are not healthy.

 V.O.W.
 Girls League are for teen girls.
 It also serves as a year long mentorship program.
-Recently we have been mentoring young ladies battling suicide.
-By working on entrepreneurship skills and self awareness, and giving the parent and child resources for suicide prevention we are interrupting suicidology.
-During the summer we teach girls about healthy relationships for their self, family, and friends.
-Girls who complete this 7 week program receive a certificate of completion.
+V.O.W.
+Girls League is for teen girls.
+It also serves as a year-long mentorship program.
+During the summer we teach girls about healthy relationships for themselves, family, and their friends.
+Girls who complete this 4 to 6-week program receive a certificate of completion.

 To register your daughter for this program please fill out the form below:

 Program II: Visions of Women Organization on college campus : For College Students

 Respondents reported a range of educational, career, and economic effects of IPV.
 Sixty-six percent said an abusive partner had disrupted their ability to complete education or training through tactics such as not allowing them access to money to pay for school, socially isolating the survivor, controlling or monitoring their mobility, using physical or sexual violence, and damaging or destroying personal property.
 The National Hotline for Domestic Violence reported that 43% of dating college women report experiencing violent and abusive dating behaviors including physical, sexual, tech, verbal or controlling abuse.
 Through this program we are teaching preventive measures to stay out of abusive relationships and be in healthy relationships by setting boundaries and knowing the signs of abuse.
 Young ladies also have the opportunity to receive a scholarship to help them with books and other necessities for school.
 Advocacy is also present giving girls the opportunity to build their resume with volunteer hours, be on their title IX school board, receive training on domestic violence and building their knowledge on the role as a domestic violence advocate.
 Learn how you can start a women’s support group on your college campus by emailing [email protected].

 Program III: The Purple Closet